Jean A. Buboltz - Albert Lea Tribune

 Jean enjoyed the simpler luxuries, whether it was taking a coffee pot, a book, and a bobber to go fishing at the side of the lake or playing cards with friends.
 She loved to read all literature, no matter the genre.
 Her love of reading became even more apparent after moving into Thorne Crest.
 Her family states that she read every book in-house, and they had to get more in the facility.
 As an avid card player, Jean would often play five times a week and enjoyed any game she would play.

-Left to cherish Jean’s memory are her four sons, Terry (Sandy) Buboltz, Bruce (Catherine) Buboltz, Doug Buboltz, and Donald Buboltz; grandchildren, Daniel, Christine, and Andrew; great-grandchildren, Jeremy, Declan, Lexi, Landon, Eden, and Macy.
+Left to cherish Jean’s memory are her four sons, Terry (Sandy) Buboltz, Bruce (Catherine) Buboltz, Doug Buboltz, and Donald Buboltz; grandchildren, Daniel, Christine, and Andrew; great-grandchildren, Jeremy, Declan, Lexi, Landon, Eden, Macy, and Caden.

 A memorial service will be held at 2:00 PM on Saturday, August 5, 2023, at St. Theodore Catholic Church, with Father Kurt Farrell officiating.
 A visitation will be held one hour prior at the church.